Pin itThe most welcoming course on the Grand Strand, with the slope rating to match.

-Beachwood Golf Course carries the lowest slope rating of any full-length course on the Grand Strand: 120 from the back tees, dropping further from the forward positions.
-Gene Hamm's 1968 design in North Myrtle Beach was built for playability rather than punishment, and fifty-plus years of operation have confirmed the wisdom of that approach.
-Beachwood fills a specific and important role in the Myrtle Beach golf ecosystem: it is the course where beginners can play without intimidation, seniors can walk comfortably, and budget-conscious golfers can play quality turf without financial strain.
+Beachwood is a Gene Hamm design from 1968 in North Myrtle Beach, built for playability rather than punishment.
+Five decades of operation have confirmed the wisdom of that approach.
+The slope of 120 from the back tees is the lowest of any full-length course on the Grand Strand, and the course fills a specific role in the local ecosystem: this is where beginners can play without intimidation, seniors can walk comfortably, and budget-conscious golfers can play quality turf without financial strain.

-The design is straightforward in the best sense.
-Fairways are wide, hazards are visible, and greens are accessible from multiple angles.
-Five sets of tees allow players to match the course to their ability rather than struggling through a layout calibrated for a different skill level.
-From the forward tees, Beachwood plays as a genuinely comfortable experience for newer golfers.
-From the tips at 6,844 yards, it provides enough length to keep experienced players engaged without the penal features that slow pace on harder courses.
+You're playing 6,844 yards, par 72.
+Fairways are wide, hazards are visible, and greens accept approaches from multiple angles.
+Hamm avoided water on most holes and used bunkering sparingly, so an errant shot typically finds grass rather than sand or water.
+Five sets of tees let you match the course to your ability rather than fight a layout calibrated for a different skill level.
+From the forward tees this is genuinely comfortable golf for newer players.
+From the tips it has enough length to keep experienced golfers engaged.

-At $40 to $79, Beachwood sits at the entry level of Grand Strand pricing.
-The lower end of that range appears during afternoon and twilight windows, where a round can cost less than dinner at a mid-range restaurant.
-This pricing makes Beachwood practical as a second round on a day when the morning was spent on a more expensive course, or as the daily-play option on a trip where one or two premium rounds anchor the itinerary.
+At $40 to $79, with afternoon and twilight rounds at the lower end, yes.
+This is entry-level Grand Strand pricing and it removes the financial barrier to playing while you're on holiday.
+It works well as the second round on a day when you spent the morning on a more expensive course, or as the daily-play option on a trip where one or two premium rounds anchor the itinerary.

 Myrtle Beach, South Carolina